-PLACE THE ORDER - STEP FOUR
+PLACE THE ORDER .
+STEP FOUR

 AUTHORIZATION SUMMARY - Before placing an order with a vendor it is important that the related purchase order or contract is completely authorized.
-The following is a summary of purchase cost level and the required corresponding authorization needed as established per resolution No. 1628, of 11/08 and current adjustments agreed upon from Administration Committee Agenda of May 31, 2016:
+The following is a summary of purchase cost level and the required corresponding authorization needed as established per resolution No. 1628, of 11/08 and current adjustments agreed upon from Administration Committee Agenda of May 31, 2016 :

-Purchases up to \$2,999: The Department Manager and the Business Officer must sign the purchase order.
+Purchases up to \$2,999: The Department Manager and the Business Officer or Deputy Director must sign the purchase order.

-Purchases from \$3,000 up to \$20,000: The Department Manager, Business Officer, and the Executive Director must sign the purchase order.
+Purchases from \$3,000 up to \$20,000: The Department Manager, Business Officer or Deputy Director, and the Executive Director must sign the purchase order.
 (The Agency Counsel reviews all purchase orders over \$10,000.)